 | Most accurate label | Unwanted search redirect or browser hijacker symptom |

-| Common symptoms | Address-bar searches reroute through Nextgeeker.com, Yahoo-style results, changed homepage/new tab, unknown extension, managed browser policy |
+| Common symptoms | Address-bar searches reroute through Nextgeeker.com, Direct App Search, Yahoo-style results, betting/adult ad pages, changed homepage/new tab, unknown extension, “Managed by your organization” message, settings that return after reset |

-| Gridinsoft signal | Gridinsoft’s URL reputation report for Nextgeeker.com shows a blacklist warning and a low trust score. |
+| Gridinsoft signal | Gridinsoft’s URL reputation report for Nextgeeker.com currently shows a blacklist warning and 26/100 trust score. |

-| Best first action | Remove the extension or app that changed the browser, then restore search settings and scan for bundled PUA. |
+| Best first action | Pause sync, remove the extension or app that changed the browser, check policies, scan for bundled PUA, then reset the affected browser. |

 What is the Nextgeeker.com redirect?